Refine by health condition

 Edward O'leary is a primary care provider, practicing in Family Medicine in Glendale, Arizona.
 Dr. O'leary is highly rated in 7 conditions, according to our data.
 His top areas of expertise are Heart Block, Wolff-Parkinson-White Syndrome, Heterotaxy Syndrome, Atrioventricular Nodal Reentrant Tachycardia (AVNRT), and Cardiac Ablation.

-Robert Hanson is a primary care provider, practicing in Internal Medicine in Sacaton, Arizona.
-Dr. Hanson is highly rated in 4 conditions, according to our data.
-His top areas of expertise are Type 2 Diabetes (T2D), Obesity, Diabetic Nephropathy, and Wilson Disease.
+Robert Nelson is a primary care provider, practicing in Internal Medicine in Phoenix, Arizona.
+Dr. Nelson is highly rated in 4 conditions, according to our data.
+His top areas of expertise are Diabetic Nephropathy, Type 2 Diabetes (T2D), Chronic Kidney Disease, End-Stage Renal Disease (ESRD), and Sleeve Gastrectomy.

 Mayo Clinic Arizona